Want to dive into the map for yourself? You are warmly welcomed to join us at our next retreat:

-This phase is a natural extension of renewal.
-Your energy and hope is stronger now and you are starting to see how your passion and skills can come together in the outside world.
+This phase is a natural extension of Emergence and heralds the beginning of a whole new cycle.
+Your energy and hope are stronger now and you are starting to want to go out in the world again.
+Maybe you can see how your passion and skills can come together in the outside world and how to move forward.

-…scribbling down ideas about games and processes the children might move through to help them express themselves and become more confident.
+Now your dancing project is really coming together, you’re scribbling down ideas about games and processes the children might move through to help them express themselves and become more confident in their movement… trying them out with your kids…

 A new enthusiasm comes through as the pieces of your new self reveal themselves; menopause is organizing you from the inside.